MahamedMoalim/test/README.md

 # [Faun: Jekyll website template](http://buckymaler.com/featured-work/faun)

-Faun is a unique and spacious single page website template developed on top of Jekyll, and serves as the perfect starting point to get you going on your next website project.
+Faun is a unique and spacious single page website template developed on top of Jekyll, and serves as the perfect online presence for entertainers of all variety.

 Here you can find the original [PSD](https://symu.co/freebies/templates-4/faun-psd-template/) by [Patryk Wąsik](https://www.behance.net/glashilla)

-This project was developed with HTML5, Sass, JavaScript, Gulp, and Jekyll.
+This project was developed with HTML5, Sass, jQuery, Gulp, and Jekyll.

 Performance basics are covered: assets are minified into single CSS and JS files, and the images are optimized.